In this article, we will discuss about the turbine flow meters troubleshooting tips and corrective action.

 Is the turbine meter easy to work on and maintain?

 Yes – minimal tools are required

-12. How long will the rotor and vane of meter last?
+How long will the rotor and vane of the meter last?

 The longevity of the rotor and vane kit depends strictly on the application.
-A meter that is measuring a clean lubricating fluid will last longer than one that is measuring a dirty, sandy, non-lubricating product.
+A meter that measures a clean lubricating fluid will last longer than one that measures a dirty, sandy, non-lubricating product.

 The life of the meter depends on the application and meter size.

 Can the meter be used with propane, butane, CO2, etc.?

 Yes – the product must be liquid, and because it is less lubricating, it is best used in the upper 60% range of the meter.